mabergerx/mabergerx/README.md

 <h1 align="center">Welcome to my page 😁</h1>

 Hi, my name is Mark!
-The picture above is taken by me in Krakow, Poland :)
+The picture above is taken by me near Krakow, Poland :)

 ### Elevator pitch